 Your visor may have a strap to hold small items, such as maps.
-Some visors have mirrors on them.

 Some visors have an extender on the inside edge.
 When the visor is down, pull the extender out for extra glare coverage at the front or side.